idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/step02.md

 ### Extracting contact pressure data

-To get a better picture of teh contact pressure distribution along a contact surface it can be helpful to create a line plot of the pressure.
+To get a better picture of the contact pressure distribution along a contact surface it can be helpful to create a line plot of the pressure.

 > Look at the